anywhichway/dot-async-data/README.md

 4) Do this with ANY JSON database that supports `get(key)` and `set(key,value)` and even pass queries to a GraphQL or SQL API!

+If you <a href="https://anywhichway.github.io/dot-async-data#creating-an-async-data-object">visit this README on our GitHub pages site</a>, you will be able to see the output of most sample code and be able edit sample data and change the behavior of some of the examples.

 ## Example

 Assume that customer contacts are stored distinct from their account info which is distinct from billing and shipping info which is distinct from addresses: